ham3da/ham3da-integration-for-oxapay-in-woocommerce/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-With OxaPay for Woo, your WooCommerce store can process cryptocurrency payments.
+Accept cryptocurrency payments on your WooCommerce store.

 == Description ==

-OxaPay for Woo is a WooCommerce plugin that allows your customers to pay for their orders using cryptocurrency.
+ham3da integration for OxaPay in WooCommerce is a WooCommerce plugin that allows your customers to pay for their orders using cryptocurrency.
 It provides a seamless and secure checkout experience, making it easy for your customers to shop with their preferred digital assets.